Ghady-Abboud/ai-ml/lasso-ridge-comp/README.md

 ---

 ## Goals
-- Implement OLS, ridge, and lasso cleanly from scratch.
+- Implement ridge, and lasso cleanly from scratch.
 - Study how L1 and L2 regularization affect coefficient shrinkage, sparsity, and error.
 - Produce controlled experiments and clear visualizations that demonstrate these effects.